bwilgus/champions/README.md

+To-Do List:
+- Make season stat csvs for each grouping
+- use findTeam() to add team names to Season Stat csvs

 Wishlist:

 - Look up punters, punt returners, and kick returners to attribute Punt, Punt Return, and Kick Return Yardage to someone